brunoleocam/ZPL2PDF/docs/README.md

    - The `-z` parameter specifies the ZPL content directly.
    - The `-o` parameter specifies the output folder path.
    - The `-n` parameter specifies the output file name (optional).
+   - The `-w` and `-h` parameters specify the width and height of the label, respectively.
+   - The `-d` parameter specifies the print density in dots per millimeter.
+   - The `-u` parameter specifies the unit of measurement for width and height ("in", "cm", "mm").
+   - The `-help` parameter displays the help message.

 2. **Content reading**
    The file is read using `LabelFileReader.ReadFile(inputFile)` or the ZPL content is used directly.